hbenedek/hbenedek.github.io/blog.md

 title: ""
 ---

-Short posts on my side-projects:
+Short posts on my side-projects and snippets from my studies, which I really enjoyed:

 <ul>
 {% for post in site.posts %}